 Master of Arts in Information Management

-The Master of Arts in Information Management allows students with a bachelor's degree in information systmes, information management, or a related field to further their knowledge and skills in the application of information and telecommunications technologies.
+The Master of Arts in Information Management (from 2020: Master of Science in Business Informatics) allows students with a bachelor's degree in information systmes, information management, or a related field to further their knowledge and skills in the application of information and telecommunications technologies.

 Structure of the program

 Our Master's program groups lectures into three sets: the first set is information management and decision support, the second set is computer science and the third is economics.
 Students can create their own personalized study plan by selecting courses worth a fixed minimum number of ECTS credits from the first two groups and completing their ECTS requirements for the degree with courses from the third group.

 Courses from within the first two groups include the over 60 courses given in the Swiss Joint Master of Science in Computer Science program, which is offered jointly by the Universities of Fribourg, Bern and Neuchâtel.
 While some courses are taught in German or French, most courses are taught in English so students who speak English, but not German or French, can complete the Master's program without worrying about language barriers.